 This route is one of the more enjoyable climbs I’ve done in the Front Range.
 Sticking to the ridge proper requires some technical climbing and route finding skills – but it is never overtly difficult.
 Both gendarmes can be rapped with good anchors and if you want a rope for the exposed pitches decent protection can be found.
 The rock is quite compact and (kind of) similar to Sunshine Ridge and once you leave the ridge the climbing eases up making for an easy stroll to the summit followed by a mellow downclimb.
 As a bonus the view of Turnagain Arm from the summit is one of the best around.
 Sitting on the summit watching the ebb and flow of the waters one cannot help but think of Lieutenant James King’s epic boat ride through the turbid waters on June 1st, 1778.

-- Gear: If you want to climb the steeper parts of the route I would suggest 100' of rope and some medium pro.
-You can avoid all the steep stuff by veering left or right however you'll still need rope for the second rap.
+Gear: If you want to climb the steeper parts of the route I would suggest 100′ of rope and some medium pro.
+You can avoid all the steep stuff by veering left or right however you’ll still need rope for the second rap.
 We left cord at each rap station; if you want to repeat the route I would suggest bringing a couple rap rings so the cord can continue to be reused.
-It should be noted that everyone who has looked at my rap anchors has expressed concern so be warned.

-- Time: It took us 9 hours car to car in perfect weather with lots of breaks to enjoy the view.
-Of that 5 1/2 hours was spent getting to the summit.
+Time: It took us 9 hours car to car in perfect weather with lots of breaks to enjoy the view.
+However there was lots of snow on the route so we took 5 1/2 hours to get to the summit.
 It took around 3 hours to get down.
-Round trip (NW Ridge to East Face) the route is only around 6 miles and 4500' of elevation gain / loss, however the NW ridge is pretty intricate so count on going a but slower on the ridge.
+Round trip (NW Ridge to East Face) the route is only around 6 miles and 4500′ of elevation gain / loss, however the NW ridge is pretty intricate so count on going a but slower on the ridge.